Extract from email

 Pull multiple file attachments

-By default, Flows will run with the first valid attached file.
-If you want the Flow to run through multiple attached files (multiple attachments on one email), open the “Email trigger settings” modal and change the setting to “Run the Flow once per attachment:”
+By default, flows will run with the first valid attached file.
+If you want the flow to run through multiple attached files (multiple attachments on one email), open the “Email trigger settings” modal and change the setting to “Run the flow once per attachment:”

 - Files must be of the same type (CSV, XLS, PDF, or JSON) for the runs to process.